 Part one of Distributed systems has become central to many aspects of how computers are used, from web applications to e-commerce to content distribution.
-This senior-level course will cover abstractions and implementation techniques the construction of distributed systems, including client-server computing, the web, cloud peer-to-peer computing, systems, distributed storage systems.
+This senior-level will cover abstractions course and implementation techniques for the construction of distributed systems, including client-server computing, the web, cloud computing, peer-to-peer systems, and distributed storage systems.
 Topics will include remote procedure call, consistency of distributed state, fault tolerance, and security.
-We will also cover several case studies of distributed substantial systems. Α programming involved. project is Prerequisite: COMP410, COMP306, COMP225.
+We will also cover several case studies of distributed substantial systems. А programming project is involved.
+COMP410, Prerequisite: COMP306, COMP225.